There are many forms of Law available to specialise in – here’s a taster of some of the terminology & fields you might come across.

 We have put together a list of some of the terminology and definitions you are likely to come across to help you with your initial understanding.
 It is then up to you to take this further and start wider reading to strengthen your Personal Statement and interviews.

-At a basic level it is important to divide criminal law and civil.
-Criminal law is quite self-explanatory, it is the division of the law that convicts people of a criminal offence, for example murder, and gives them a sentence for that offence, such as a term of imprisonment.
+At a basic level, it is important to divide up criminal law and civil law.
+Criminal law is quite self-explanatory, it is the division of the law that convicts people of a criminal offence, and gives them a sentence for that offence, such as a term of imprisonment.

-In civil law the claimant (previously known as the plaintiff) is the person bringing the claim, i.e. the person trying to sue another party.
-It is important to note that this language is limited to civil law claims as in criminal claims it is the Crown, not the victim, who is seeking to prosecute the alleged offender.
+In civil law, the claimant (previously known as the plaintiff) is the person bringing the claim, i.e. the person trying to sue another party.
+It is important to note that this language is limited to civil law claims.
+In criminal claims, it is the Crown, not the victim, who is seeking to prosecute the alleged offender.

 This is the person that is subject to a claim or allegation made against them.
 This does not have to be an individual human, it can be a company or an institution.
-They then have to defend the claims made against them and if they lose the case they may be punished, if it is a criminal case, or have to pay damages for example if it is a civil case.
+They then have to defend the claims made against them and if they lose the case they may be punished if it is a criminal case, or have to pay damages if it is a civil case for instance.

 The legal profession in England and Wales is divided into barristers and solicitors.
 A barrister is the one who addresses the court and speaks directly to the judge or jury (often what you see on TV!).
 Barristers are generally self-employed, but their offices are arranged in groups called Chambers where the barristers are usually all working in the same area of law.

 A solicitor instructs the barrister on the case they are dealing with.
 Solicitors work more directly with the clients and have less of a role advocating in court, although it is possible for some solicitors to address the court.
 Solicitors also work on drafting contracts and dealing with transactions between companies for example.
 In comparison to barristers, solicitors generally work for a law firm and are not self-employed.